 Our Housewares & Appliances Guide has a great guide to donating and recycle old appliances.

 Before you donate: Clean and find all of the accouterments like cords and attachments.Continue to 9 of 10 below.

 09 of 10

 Old and un-used linens hanging around are a staple in most homes.
-The best place to donate used linens are animal shelters.
+The best place to donate used linens is animal shelters.
 Shelters use your linens for bed lining and to bathe animals.

-Before you donate: Obviously, wash the linens, and call ahead to see if your local shelter is accepting donations.
+Before you donate: Wash the linens and call ahead to see if your local shelter is accepting donations.

 Another option is to donate them with your clothing donation.